onmyshelf/docs/docs/index.md

 - Help us to fix bugs and improve the [API](https://github.com/onmyshelf/api) (PHP)
 - Creates [modules](https://docs.onmyshelf.cm/developer-guide/modules/) to extend OnMyShelf features!

-Are you a designer?
+Are you a web designer?

-- Help us to design a beautiful logo for OnMyShelf ([more](https://github.com/onmyshelf/onmyshelf/issues/36))
-- Help us to improve the web design to make OnMyShelf more attractive ([more](https://github.com/onmyshelf/web/issues))
+- Help us to improve the web interface to make OnMyShelf more attractive ([more](https://github.com/onmyshelf/onmyshelf/issues?q=is%3Aissue+is%3Aopen+label%3AInterface))

 ## Contact us
 By email: contact [at] onmyshelf [dot] cm